FrancescFe/api-pokemon/README.md

 ## Deprecated PokeAPI/pokekotlin maven dependency

 After building Docker container, the Pokekotlin dependency of `pom.xml` was unable to find by maven.
 After research in google and ask a friend for help we found that the dependency was deprecated due to a security issue.
-So I had to update `pom.xml` with the latest Pokekotlin dependency.
+So I had to update `pom.xml` with the latest Pokekotlin dependency available in GitHub.

 Deprecated dependency:
 ```